mwaylabs/generator-m-ionic/docs/guides/gulp_defaults.md

 ```

 ## Clearing a Default
-If on of the defaults is no longer required, running the following command will get rid of it:
+If one of the defaults is no longer required, running the following command will get rid of it:

 ```sh
 gulp defaults --clear=watch